Charles M. Cooke Jr.

-Admiral Charles Maynard "Savvy" Cooke Jr., USN (19 December 1886 – 24 December 1970), was a United States Navy four star admiral who saw service in World War I and World War II and later served as commander of United States Seventh Fleet (COMSEVENTHFLT) from 1946 to 1947 and commander of U.S. Naval Forces, Western Pacific (COMNAVWESPAC) from 1947 to 1948.
+Charles Maynard "Savvy" Cooke Jr. (19 December 1886 – 24 December 1970), was a United States Navy admiral who saw service in World War I and World War II and later served as commander of United States Seventh Fleet from 1946 to 1947 and commander of U.S. Naval Forces, Western Pacific from 1947 to 1948.

 Biography

 Cooke was born in Fort Smith, Arkansas, on 19 December 1886.
 In 1906, after receiving a degree from the University of Arkansas, he entered the United States Naval Academy, graduating second in the Class of 1910.
 Between then and 1913, during which time he was commissioned as an ensign, Cooke served in the battleships USS Connecticut, USS Maine, and USS Alabama.
 He then received submarine instruction and, as a lieutenant, junior grade, took command of the submarine USS E-2.
 From 1916 to 1918, he was assigned to shipyard inspection duty at Quincy, Massachusetts.
 Promoted to lieutenant in June 1917 and receiving a wartime temporary promotion to lieutenant commander in July 1918, he supervised the outfitting of the submarine USS R-2 and became her commanding officer when she was commissioned in January 1919.

 In 1919 and 1920, Lieutenant Commander Cooke repeated the process for the larger submarine USS S-5 (SS-110), distinguishing himself when she accidentally sank on 1 September 1920 by saving the lives of 37 men trapped in her wreck.
 This is documented in A. J. Hill's book, "Under Pressure: The Final Voyage of Submarine S-5".
 During the remainder of the 1920s, he was executive officer of the submarine tender USS Rainbow (AS-7), had shore duty at the Cavite and Mare Island Navy Yards, was gunnery officer of the battleship USS Idaho (BB-42), and served at the United States Department of the Navy in Washington, D.C.
 From 1931 to 1933, Commander Cooke commanded a submarine division, attended the Naval War College Senior Course, was Commandant of the Guantanamo Bay Naval Base, had further Navy Department duty and was war plans and logistics officer with the United States Fleet staff.